What Can I Give My Cat for a Very Strong Urine Smell?

 What Does Cat Pee Smell Like?

-Our cats’ urine smells of ammonia.
-Ammonia in cat urine smells disgusting, unpleasant and lasts for quite some time.
+Our cats’ urine smells of ammonia in many cases.
+Ammonia in cat urine smells somewhat disgusting, unpleasant and lasts for quite some time.
 As a pet parent of a cat, you probably worry about how strong their urine smell is.
 Why does cat pee smell so bad?
 Is it normal?
 Or should you be worried?
 Let's find out!

 Composition of Cat Urine